The Philly Geek Awards are an annual ceremony hosted by Geekadelphia, Generocity and Technical.ly in the greater Philadelphia region.

 A few key criteria for selection:

-- Is the person or project or person based in Philadelphia?
+- Is the person or project based in the Philadelphia region?

-- If we can answer yes to all of the above it qualifies as a nominee.
+- If we can answer yes to the relevant questions above then it qualifies as a nominee.
 We keep the three nominees that most exemplify these criteria per category.